jazzyfresh/koan-lang/README.md

 * Regexes are just like Ruby's, but instead of `.match`, you only use `~=`.
 * Arrays are pretty much the same as other languages.

-Oh yeah, in case you haven't noticed, comments are indicated by the symbols ©:
+Oh yeah, in case you haven't noticed, comments are indicated by the symbol 'c:'